64rl0/Icarus/README.md

 - `-i` Specify one or more Developer Desk IDs to initialize authentication simultaneously.
 - Example: `icarus --amazon --auth-init -i 1 2 3`

+### `-e | --auth-init-exp -i DEVDSK_ID`

+Initializes midway authentication by setting up necessary credentials on the localhost and on specified remote Developer Desks.
+This command can accept multiple IDs.
+This command uses the expect command to pass the MWPIN to mwinit so that you will only need to tap your security key.
+You must export the variable MWPIN set to your security key pin.

+- `-i` Specify one or more Developer Desk IDs to initialize authentication simultaneously.
+- Example: `icarus --amazon --auth-init-exp -i 1 2 3`

 ### `-c | --midway-cookie`

 Checks the validity of the current authentication cookies to ensure sessions are still valid.